-- (a) The rates and charges in this rule 6511 shall not apply to: - (I) a tow of a motor vehicle abandoned on public property weighing in excess of 10,000 pounds GVWR for which the charges are determined by negotiated agreement between the towing carrier and the responsible law enforcement agency as provided in § 42-4-1809(2)(a), C.R.S.; or - (II) a tow of a motor vehicle abandoned on public property performed under a written agreement between the towing carrier and the responsible law enforcement agency as provided in § 42-4-1809(3), C.R.S. - (ab) Drop Charge. if retrieved before removal (commonly known as "drop charge").
-If the owner, authorized operator, or authorized agent of the owner of a motor vehicle that is parked without the authorization of the property owner appears in person to retrieve the motor vehicle after a tow truck is present and either backed up in alignment with such motor vehicle or tow equipment has come into contact with such motor vehicle, but before its removal from the property: - (I) If the owner, authorized operator, or authorized agent of the owner of a motor vehicle with a GVWR of less than 10,000 pounds that is parked without the authorization of the property owner appears in person to retrieve the motor vehicle after a tow truck is present and either backed up in align with such motor vehicle or tow equipment has come into contact with such motor vehicle, but before its removal from the property, the maximum drop charge (whether motor vehicle is hooked up or not) is \$70 and the minimum drop charge is \$0.00 and may be less per municipality ordinances. - (I) the maximum drop charge (whether motor vehicle is hooked up or not) is: - (A) \$80 for a motor vehicle that's gross vehicle weight is less than or equal to 10,000 pounds;
+- (a) The rates and charges in this rule 6511 shall not apply to: - (I) a tow of a motor vehicle abandoned on public property weighing in excess of 10,000 pounds GVWR for which the charges are determined by negotiated agreement between the towing carrier and the responsible law enforcement agency as provided in § 42-4-1809(2)(a), C.R.S.; or - (II) a tow of a motor vehicle abandoned on public property performed under a written agreement between the towing carrier and the responsible law enforcement agency as provided in § 42-4-1809(3), C.R.S. - (ba) Drop Charge. if retrieved before removal (commonly known as "drop charge"). - (I) If the owner, authorized operator, or authorized agent of the owner of a motor vehicle with a GVWR of less than 10,000 pounds that is parked without the authorization of the property owner appears in person to retrieve the motor vehicle after a tow truck -is present and either backed up in alignalignment with such motor vehicle or tow equipment has come into contact with such motor vehicle, but before its removal from the property, the maximum drop charge (whether motor vehicle is hooked up or not) is \$70.00 and the minimum drop charge is \$0.00 and may be less per municipality ordinances. - (I) the maximum drop charge (whether motor vehicle is hooked up or not) is: - (A) \$70 for a motor vehicle with a GVWR less than or equal to 10,000 pounds; - (B) \$90 for a motor vehicle with a GVWR greater than 10,000 pounds and less than or equal to 19,000 pounds;

-Attachment A - proposed rules in legislative format Decision No. C16-0129 PROCEEDING NO. 16R-0095TO Page 12 of 19
+Attachment A - adopted rules in legislative format Decision No. R16-0712 PROCEEDING NO. 16R-0095TO

+Page 12 of 19